 Morphine dependence is associated with weight loss.
 Consistent with this discovery, previous research has highlighted that individuals who develop a dependence on morphine experience physiological alterations affecting their appetite, metabolism, and overall nutritional status.
 One potential explanation for weight loss in morphine dependence lies in the drug's impact on the central nervous system, particularly the brain's reward and pleasure centers.
-Morphine can suppress appetite and diminish motivation to eat, resulting in reduced food intake and subsequent weight loss15.
-In addition, morphine dependence can affect the body's metabolism.
+Morphine can suppress appetite and diminish food intake and subsequent weight loss.15 In addition, morphine dependence can affect the body's metabolism.
 Opioids like morphine can alter the function of the gastrointestinal system, leading to issues such as constipation or slowed digestion.
-These disruptions can impact nutrient absorption and utilization, contributing to weight loss16.
+These disruptions can impact nutrient absorption and utilization, contributing to weight loss.16

 We found that prescription of naringin before morphine injection can effectively reduce the animals weight loss.
 The exact mechanisms of how naringin may reduce weight loss specifically in morphine dependence are not fully understood; however, there are a few possible explanations based on its known properties.
-Firstly, naringin has been reported to possess anti-inflammatory and antioxidant properties.
-Chronic morphine use can induce inflammation in various tissues, including the gastrointestinal tract 17.
+Firstly, naringin has been reported to elicit potent antioxidant and anti-inflammatory effects.
+Chronic morphine use can induce inflammation in various tissues, including

+Table 3.
+The number of animals with teeth chattering in each group of 7 the gastrointestinal tract.
 By reducing inflammation, naringin may help restore normal gastrointestinal function, improving nutrient absorption and potentially mitigating weight loss.
-Secondly, naringin has been shown to modulate certain signaling pathways involved in appetite regulation, metabolism, and energy balance ^{18,19}.
-It may affect the release of certain hormones and neurotransmitters related to appetite and satiety, potentially influencing food intake and body weight ^{20,21}.
+Secondly, naringin has been shown to modulate certain signaling pathways involved in appetite regulation, metabolism, and energy balance.
+It may affect the release of certain hormones and neurotransmitters related to appetite and satiety, potentially influencing food intake and body weight.